3 concerns implementing digital care planning

-When you address some of these aspects, it becomes clear, that new technologies require strong management and crystal clear premises.
-When that part is in place, you can more easily measure the quality and gains.
+When you address some of these aspects, it becomes clear, that new technologies require strong management and crystal-clear premises.
+When that part is in place, you can more easily measure and quantify the quality and gains.

 The fact that one certain way to handle a problem or challenge not necessarily saves money, increases efficiency or secures information in the best way possible is seen in all sectors – and with most types of solutions.

-Technology and digitisation in the care sector covers all types of technologies that support the users and the organisation with their work in relation to provide better care.
+Technology and digitalisation in the care sector cover all types of technologies that support the users and the organisation with their work to provide better care.
 We believe that the focus of the care sector is to secure better resource exploitation and one of the solutions to that is by utilising new technologies and aids.